-- Infections from blisters or cuts – not limited to HIIT exercises, but it is worth mentioning.
+- Infections from blisters or cuts – are not limited to HIIT exercises, but it is worth mentioning.
 When using a public facility, like a gym or rec center, you need to check your feet before entering and after you leave.
 Many diseases can be passed through barefoot traffic and can be challenging to get rid of.
 This includes toenail fungus and athlete’s foot, to name some common types.
 Limiting the amount of time you are barefoot at the gym, wearing clean socks, and checking for cuts, bruises, and blisters can help you prevent these diseases.

-How To Prevent Foot Injuries from HIIT
+How to Prevent Foot Injuries From HIIT

 In addition to caring for your feet after using public workout facilities, the following four suggestions can help you prevent injuries while working out.